 For those seeking better pay, earning your master’s could be a wise career move.
-The U.S. Bureau of Labor Statistics reported median weekly earnings of $1,401 for master’s degree holders in 2017.
-This figure is a 19.4% wage increase from bachelor’s degree holders and 67.6% wage increase from associate degree holders.
-It is also well above the median weekly earnings for all workers in 2017 ($907).*
+The U.S. Bureau of Labor Statistics reported median weekly earnings of $1,497 for master’s degree holders in 2019.
+This figure is a 19.9% wage increase from bachelor’s degree holders and 68.7% wage increase from associate degree holders.1 It is also well above the median weekly earnings for all workers in 2019 ($917).1

 2. Prepare for your future

 These figures signal big challenges for those who have yet to earn a graduate degree – and not just entry level professionals.
-As SNHU student Lisa Kpotie can attest, even seasoned job seekers with years of experience need continued education to go further.
+As SNHU graduate Lisa Kpotie '16 can attest, even seasoned job seekers with years of experience need continued education to go further.

 “I started to realize that in order to be more marketable in my field, I needed to go back to school,” she said.
 Now, thanks to the MS Accounting degree program at SNHU, she’s taken her career to the next level.